Contemplations Regarding the Hajj 2015 Tragedy

 How amazing is the affair of a Believer – all of his affair is good and this is only for a Believer.
 If something good comes to him he is grateful and that is good for him.
 If harm befalls him he is patient and that is good for him.
 [2]

-Many of the Muslims who died during the Hajj tragedy did so without actually completing their Hajj.
-However they did not die in vain, and their actions will not go to waste.
+Many of the Muslims who died during the ḥajj tragedy did so without actually completing their ḥajj.
+However, they did not die in vain, and their actions are not lost with Allāh.
+He said:

-{And be patient, for indeed, Allah does not allow to be lost the reward of those who do good.} [11:115]
+{And be patient, for indeed, Allāh does not allow the reward of those who do good to be lost} [11:115]

-{They receive good tidings of favour from Allah and bounty and [of the fact] that Allah does not allow the reward of believers to be lost} [03:171]
+{They receive good tidings of favour from Allāh and bounty and [of the fact] that Allāh does not allow the reward of believers to be lost} [03:171]

-{Indeed, he who has Taqwa of Allaah and is patient, then indeed, Allah does not allow to be lost the reward of those who do good.”} [12:90]
+{Indeed, he who has taqwa of Allāh and is patient, then indeed, Allāh does not allow to be lost the reward of those who do good} [12:90]

-6. Their death was an honourable death.
+6. Their death was honourable.

-Our brothers and sisters who died, died a death of honour.
-Allaah brought them to an honourable sacred place – Makkah.
-He chose for them honourable days – the blessed days of Hajj.
-He allowed them to be in an honourable state- the state of Ihraam and worship.
+Allāh brought them to an honourable sacred place – Makkah.
+He chose for them honourable days – the blessed days of ḥajj.
+He allowed them to be in an honourable state – the state of iḥrām and worship.

-When He fulfilled all of this as a blessing upon them, He decreed that they breathe their last breaths with all this honour.
+When he fulfilled all of this, as a blessing upon them, he decreed that they breathe their last breaths with all this honour.

-7. Allaah decreed that they died on Friday or Thursday night.
+7. Allāh decreed that they die on Friday or Thursday night.

-The Prophet (sal Allaahu alayhi wa sallam) gave us a glad tiding,
+The Prophet gave us glad tidings,

-“Whoever dies in the day of Friday, or the night [before] Friday, will be saved from the tribulation of the grave” [3]
+“Whoever dies in the day of Friday, or the night [before] Friday, will be saved from the tribulation of the grave.”
+[3]

 8. They died as people travelling a journey and isolated from their families.

-The Prophet (sal Allaahu alayhi wa sallam) gave us the glad tidings of how close a traveler is to Allaah, when he turns to Him, such that their supplications are not rejected.
+The Prophet gave us the glad tidings of how close a traveller is to Allāh, when he turns to him, such that their supplications are not rejected.
 [4]

 9. They will be resurrected according to their death.

-They died in a state of performing good deeds: some died in Ihraam, others whilst worshipping whilst others remembering Allaah – all in the sacred House of Allaah.
+They died while performing good deeds: some died in ihrām, others during worship, while others died making dhikr – all in the sacred house of Allāh.

-Whoever dies in a state of Ihraam will be resurrected pronouncing the Talbiyah.
+Whoever dies in a state of iḥrām will be resurrected pronouncing the talbiyah.
 [5]

 Every person will be resurrected according to what he was doing.
 [6]